NEAR-Edu/near-certification-tools/data-contract/README.md

 You might want something in the `icon` field so that it looks nice in a wallet.
 The `icon` field controls which image is used at the contract level.
 See the note in the above Nomicon page about using an optimized SVG in the data URL. https://npm.runkit.com/mini-svg-data-uri looks useful.

 The Collectibles tab of Wallet lists out NFTs nested within groups, where each group is a contract (and displays its name and icon as mentioned above).
-Then each NFT within the group has its own name and icon, but its icon is defined in `token_metadata.media`.
+Then each NFT within the group has its own name and image (media), but its media is defined in `token_metadata.media`.
 See [sample_mint.json](sample_mint.json).
+But now we dynamically generate this media to show a personalized certificate.
+Also see comment in web-app/pages/api/mint-cert.ts about our decision to omit media_hash.

 ## Testnet